Kinds of Phonetic Picture - Writings update: 12.1.06

 Example: With a syllable writing with 8 consonants and 4 vowels, giving

-32 syllables of structure "consonant + vowel", the reaction time per syllable was
+32 syllables of structure "consonant + vowel", the reaction time per syllable is

 = 200 + 180 * 5 = 1100 msec